sparkflows/sparkflows-docs/docs/user-guide/export-import/export-applications.rst

 Select the Applications you want to export
 ------------------------------

+* Select the Applications you would like to export.
+* Then click on the Export button
-* Select whether you want to export workflows or datasets or both from the Application.
-Then click on the export button.
+* In the dialog box which comes up, select whether you want to export workflows or datasets or both.

  .. figure:: ../../_assets/tutorials/dataset/85.png
      :alt: tutorials